 As LSD1 can associate with over 60 regulatory proteins other than EWS-FLI, we believe that LSD1 may also play a critical role in progression of various other cancer types.
 These include both solid tumors and hematologic malignancies.
-In the second quarter of 2019, we initiated a second company-sponsored Phase 1 trial to study SP-2577 in Advanced Solid Tumors.
+In the second quarter of 2019, we initiated a second company-sponsored Phase 1/2 trial to study SP-2577 in Advanced Solid Tumors.
 The Advanced Solid Tumor ("AST") trial is a single agent dose escalation, dose expansion study enrolling patients with advanced malignancies, excluding Ewing sarcoma or central nervous system tumors.
+In addition, we are conducting preclinical work with SP-2577 for use in hematologic cancers.

-In addition, recent data from "LSD1 Ablation Stimulates Anti-tumor Immunity and Enables Checkpoint Blockade" by W. Sheng, et al. and "Inhibition of Histone Lysine-specific Demethylase 1 Elicits Breast Tumor Immunity and Enhances Antitumor Efficacy of Immune Checkpoint Blockade" by Y. Qin, et al. suggests that LSD1 plays a role in tumor immune activity and can sensitize tumors to checkpoint inhibitors.
+Recent data from "LSD1 Ablation Stimulates Anti-tumor Immunity and Enables Checkpoint Blockade" by W. Sheng, et al. and "Inhibition of Histone Lysine-specific Demethylase 1 Elicits Breast Tumor Immunity and Enhances Antitumor Efficacy of Immune Checkpoint Blockade" by Y. Qin, et al. suggests that LSD1 plays a role in tumor immune activity and can sensitize tumors to checkpoint inhibitors.
 These recent works have sparked interest in combining LSD1 inhibitors with checkpoint inhibitors.
 We are conducting preclinical work with SP-2577 in this area.

 We have no products approved for commercial sale and have not generated any revenue from product sales.
 We have never been profitable and have incurred operating losses in each year since inception.
-We had an accumulated deficit of \$14,160,516 as of March 31, 2020.
+We had an accumulated deficit of \$15,944,774 as of June 30, 2020.
 Substantially all of our operating losses resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.

-The lack of revenue from product sales to date and recurring losses from operations since our inception raise substantial doubt about our ability to continue as a going concern.
 Our financial statements are prepared using Generally Accepted Accounting Principles in the United States of America ("GAAP") applicable to a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 Our financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities should we be unable to continue as a going concern.